Legislative District One Pagers

 KEY FACTS

-Currently, there are 859 Subsidy Child Care Deserts for low-income working families compared to 365 deserts for all families.
+There are currently 778 subsidy Child Care Deserts for low-income working families compared 420 for all families.

 Learn more and take action in your district!